 Things may have changed, but you can still work on passions, slowly but surely.

-Margaux Nonato, a BS Marketing Management from De La Salle University, had already started thinking about her future before graduation.
+Margaux Nonato, a BS Marketing Management student from De La Salle University, had already started thinking about her future before graduation.
 “Actually before the pandemic, I was planning and thinking about where I can apply, also what I can do after graduation because I didn’t wanna waste time,” Margaux shares. “[When the pandemic happened], everything changed.
 Because of the situation, some companies started closing down, a lot of people are losing their jobs, which made me think of how I can adjust or even adapt to everything that’s happening in terms of my career path.”

 Despite the change, Margaux kept herself busy with things she enjoys doing.
 Eventually, it led her to something she could earn money from.
 “That didn’t stop me from being productive and thinking of ways to help myself,” she says.
 “I just kept working out and cooking, trying out new things until I started putting up a small business called @mardough.mnl.
 Now I’ve been selling cookies, and so far so good, I’ve been getting good feedback and its such a blessing in disguise cause I thought I wouldn’t be able to actually work and do something due to this pandemic.”